Language Learning FAQs

 A: Unless your previous exposure to a language stressed speaking and comprehension skills and you have been speaking that language quite regularly, you will probably do best to start at the basic level (Level 1) of Audio-Forum’s Full-Length Courses.
 You can move through the basic level or “review” quickly, and you may find that there is much about the language which you do not remember (or did not know at all!).
 A solid, programmed “review” is always valuable.

 Q: I once studied a foreign language, but wasn’t very good at it.
 Should I try to learn that language again or start with a new one?

 A: If you did not do well in the language because you didn’t like the emphasis on grammar and translation (this is a common reason for not doing well in a language), yet you really did enjoy the challenge of studying that language, then you could probably learn that language successfully using an Audio-Forum Full-Length Course.
 If you did not do well because you were not particularly motivated to learn that language (e.g., it was a required course), and if you still harbor such feelings, then it is probably best to choose another language.
-Or, you can get your feet wet in the language again in an entertaining way with our Software and Mobile App offerings.
-The Speak & Learn series features fun learning game activities designed to immerse you in the language and is available for both Windows and Macintosh.
+Or, you can get your feet wet in the language again in an entertaining way with our Software offerings.
+The Speak & Learn series features fun learning game activities designed to immerse you in the language.

 Q: I want to learn a language while “on-the-go”—driving or any other leisure activity.
 I’m concerned how that would work with the substantial book that comes with Audio-Forum Audio/Book Full-Length Courses.
 Can I still learn without the book?